Phd Studentship, Experimental Study of Biomass Fractionation Into High-value Fuels and Chemicals

 Considering the shortage of fossil fuels and the increasing demand for fuels and chemicals, it has been necessary to explore alternative sources in order to cope with the fossil fuel deficit.
 Biomass is a widely available renewable feedstock, which can be processed to obtain bio-fuels or bio-chemicals.

 This studentship will explore different physical and chemical processing stages for biomass, in order to obtain high-value fuels and chemicals.
-These process stages include biomass pre-treatment, thermal treatment via fast-pyrolysis, and acid hydrolysis.
-The combination of these processes is a common practice in biorefineries, where biomass is fractionated to make high-value products for cosmetics, pharmaceuticals, transportation, energy sector, construction, etc. Diverse experimental and analytic techniques will be used in combination in order to characterise and optimise both biomass feedstock and products.
+Particularly focusing on the upgrading of pyrolysis products.
+The combination of biomass conversion and products upgrading, is a common practice in biorefineries, where biomass is fractionated to make high-value products for cosmetics, pharmaceuticals, transportation, energy sector, construction, etc. Diverse experimental and analytic techniques will be used in combination in order to characterise and optimise both feedstocks and products.

-This studentship is offered in association with the Energy Research Accelerator (ERA), which is a collaboration designed to provide scholars with a broader grounding in their research area during their PhD.
+This studentship is offered in association with the Energy Research Accelerator (ERA) collaboration, which is designed to provide scholars with a broader grounding in their research area during their PhD.
 Some additional components of research training and specially tailored events will be provided by ERA.

 The successful applicant should have a first class or upper second class honours degree or equivalent qualification in Chemical Engineering or a closely related area.
-Preferred skill requirements include knowledge/experience of thermochemical processing of biomass and biomass model compounds, acid hydrolysis, catalytic process design, catalyst development, bio-fuels, bio-chemicals, and biorefineries.
+Preferred skill requirements include knowledge/experience of thermochemical processing of biomass and biomass model compounds, acid hydrolysis, catalytic process design and characterisation, bio-fuels, bio-chemicals, and biorefineries.

 If you require further information about the application process please contact the Postgraduate Admissions team at email@example.com